Simon Leviev

-Simon Leviev (סיימון לבייב; born Shimon Yehuda Hayut, 27 September 1990) is an Israeli citizen who rose to fame due to his widely publicized large-scale fraud.
-According to The Times of Israel, between 2017 and 2019 he allegedly conned $1 billion from people and banks in a Ponzi scheme.
+Simon Leviev (סיימון לבייב; born Shimon Yehuda Hayut, 27 September 1990), is an Israeli business man and convicted felon.
+According to The Times of Israel, between 2017 and 2019 he allegedly conned $10 million from banks in a Ponzi scheme.
 His criminal activity became widely known in 2019 after the publication of an article titled "The Tinder Swindler" by investigative journalists from the Norwegian tabloid Verdens Gang, with the support of Israeli journalist Uri Blau, and later with the release of the 2022 Netflix documentary of the same name.

 Early life

 Leviev was born Shimon Yehuda Hayut (שמעון יהודה חיות) in 1990 in Ramat Elchanan, Bnei Brak, Israel.
 His father is Yohanan Hayut, the Chief Rabbi of El Al airlines.

 At the age of 15 he moved to Brooklyn, New York in the US with his family's friends.
 According to interviews done by Felicity Morris, Leviev has been committing minor cons like cheque fraud since he was a teenager.
 He later changed his legal name from Shimon Hayut to Simon Leviev, using the surname Leviev to pretend he was related to Lev Avnerovich Leviev, an Israeli businessman known as "The King of Diamonds".